PedroNunesPagnussat/PedroNunesPagnussat/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: Python, Machine Learning and Computer Vision
-- 🌱 I’m currently learning: computer vision
-- 👯 I’m looking to collaborate on: Any projects that uses ML or DS
-- 🤔 I’m looking for help with: My career path
-- 💬 Ask me about: What i can help with
-- 📫 How to reach me: My Gmail and Linkedin (Just click the tags below) or my discord Pedro Nunes Pagnussat#7390
-- 😄 Pronouns: He/Him
+🚀 Currently working on: Python, Machine Learning, and Computer Vision 📚 Learning: Computer Vision, and Machine Learning in general 🤝 Open to Collaboration: Projects involving Machine Learning or Data Science 📧 Contact Me: Via Gmail, LinkedIn (click the tags below) 👤 Pronouns: He/Him
-- ⚡ Fun fact: I like to pratice sports and walk with my dog 🐶 -->
+🎉 Fun Fact: I enjoy practicing sports and walking with my dog 🐶

 ##
 [comment]: <> (This Div make the stats)